rsumner31/beets/docs/reference/config.rst

 directory if it's empty.
 A directory is considered empty if it only contains files whose names match the glob patterns in `clutter`, which should be a list of strings.
 The default list consists of "Thumbs.DB" and ".DS_Store".

-The importer only removes recursively searched subdirectories---the top-level directory you specify on the command line is never deleted.

 .. _max_filename_length: